 Sage was also the victim of a recent data breach, where an internal log-in may have compromised nearly 300 UK firms.
 They’re best known for finance management software, such as Sage 200.

 Apple recently had to patch a triple-threat of severe, zero-day vulnerabilities, after attackers went for our beloved Apple devices.
 And it’s no surprise, considering we spend so much time on our mobiles and now integrate them into our daily workflows.
 We send and receive business emails from our smartphones, we log-in to business apps and even store our business passwords on our phones.

 So what can you do to protect your data from external and internal threats?
 We believe the cloud has the answer.

 Cloud-based solutions are cost-efficient, collaborative, and, more often than not, more secure to operate (than local PCs)”

 Eran Feigenbaum, Director of Security, Google Apps – ComputerWeekly

 Cloud security – It’s more than just cybercrime

-That’s because Google has the right people and processes in place to deal with such threats to their users’ data.
-Top security experts monitor the data centers 24/7/365.
-It’s their job to redirect traffic to other data centers, if one ever unexpectedly goes down.
+That’s because Google has the right people and processes in place to deal with such threats to users’ data.
+Top security experts monitor the data centres 24/7/365.
+It’s their job to redirect traffic to other data centres, if one ever unexpectedly goes down.
 Here at Synextra, we implement a similar system to protect our customer’s data.
 This kind of redundancy is incredibly difficult and costly to replicate with local servers and PCs.

 Breakdown – Hosted Desktop vs Local PC